 Did you know that testimonials are one of most under-used sales tools in real estate?
 The power of your current clients to sell your value to others is far greater than your own power to sell yourself.
 And unlike most forms of real estate advertising, testimonials are free!

-Unfortunately, most agents spend years generating happy clients without a written word to show for it, and here’s why:
+So… why is that most agents spend years generating happy clients without a written word to show for it?

 “This feels a bit weird.”
 When it comes down to that “perfect” time to ask for the testimonial, the agent feels uncomfortable and puts it off.